 This page explains the individual features when accessing an Excel data source from Peakboard.
-Under the following link you will find a tutorial on how external data sources are generally configured and linked to Peakboard elements:
+Under the following link you will find a tutorial on how to configure external data sources in general and how to link them to Peakboard elements:

-- File - The Excel file was previously added to the Peakboard-Package as a resource and is part of the package
+- File - The Excel file was previously added to the Peakboard Package as a resource and is part of the .pbmx-File

 - OneDrive - Microsoft OneDrive (both the free offer and as part of Office 365)